 When you come home after a long day at work, of course, you look forward to kicking back, taking off your shoes, and getting ready for a long, relaxing night in.
-However, you probably weren’t expecting the strong whiff of popcorn that took over your nose the moment that you took off your socks.
+However, you probably weren’t expecting the strong whiff of a familiar food that took over your nose the moment that you took off your socks.

 The first thing you probably wanted to do is jump right in the shower to get that smell off as quickly as possible.
 While the smell of fresh popcorn might be nice in your kitchen, it isn’t necessarily something you want coming off of your feet.

-Here’s everything you need to know about your natural foot odors and what you can do to deal with it if need be.
+Some of this is normal, and some of this is not.
+Here’s the basics you need to know about your natural foot odors and what you can do to deal with it if need be.

 Believe it or not, your foot is home to a few very stubborn and resilient bacteria that have grown accustomed to the challenges of living on the human foot.
 However, you don’t need to start worrying quite yet.
 Most all of the bacterias that will inhabit your feet at one point or another are actually friendly and can even help keep your feet healthy and feeling great.